-- (10) The results of the Evaluation on the Impact and Effectiveness of EU Public Procurement Legislation 7 suggested that the exclusion of certain services from the full application of the Directive should be reviewed.
-As a result, the full application of this directive is extended to a number of services - (11) Certain categories of services continue by their very nature to have a limited cross-border dimension, namely such services that are known as services to the person, such as certain social, health and educational services.
+- (9b) For the purposes of estimating the value of a given procurement, it should be clarified that it should be allowed to base the estimation of the value on a subdivision of the procurement only where this is justified by objective reasons.
+For instance, it could be justified to estimate contract values at the level of a separate operational unit of the contracting authority, such as for instance schools or kindergartens, provided that the unit in question is independently responsible for its procurement.
+This can be assumed where the separate operational unit independently runs the procurement procedures and makes the buying decisions, disposes of a separate budget line for the procurements concerned, concludes the contract independently and finances it from a budget over which it disposes.
+A subdivision is not justified where the contracting authority merely organises a procurement in a decentralised way. - (10) The results of the Evaluation on the Impact and Effectiveness of EU Public Procurement Legislation11 suggested that the exclusion of certain services from the full application of the Directive should be reviewed.
+As a result, the full application of this directive is extended to a number of services. - (11) Certain categories of services continue by their very nature to have a limited cross-border dimension, namely such services that are known as services to the person, such as certain social, health and educational services.
 These services are provided within a particular context that varies widely amongst Member States, due to different cultural traditions.
-A specific regime should therefore be established for public contracts for these services, with a higher threshold of EUR 500 000.
+A specific regime should therefore be established for public contracts for these services, with a higher threshold of EUR 750 000.